Characterization of input-to-output stability for infinite-dimensional systems

 Our results generalize the ISS superposition theorems from \cite{MiW18b} to systems with outputs.
 In our setting, several stability notions appear that reduce to the same notions for systems with full-state output, e.g., OGULIM and OOULIM both reduce to ULIM in the case of full-state output.
 Even more, the notions OGULIM and OOULIM together combined with OUGS are not sufficient to conclude IOS (see Example \ref{ex:OGULIMandOUGSnottoIOS}), opposed to ULIM $\land$ UGS$\iff$ISS which holds for systems with full-state output \cite[Thm.
 5]{MiW18b}.

-We show that the properties OOULIM, local OL and OBORS together imply OL, and we characterized ISS by IOS and IOSS.
+We show that OOULIM, local OL and OBORS together imply OL, and we characterized ISS by IOS and IOSS.

-In our future work, we aim at further developing the IOS theory for infinite dimensional systems by providing Lyapunov characterizations and small gain theorems for the analysis of interconnected systems. \pb{We will illustrate its applicability by practical examples.}
+In our future work, we aim at further developing the IOS theory for infinite-dimensional systems by providing Lyapunov characterizations and small gain theorems for the analysis of interconnected systems. \pb{We will illustrate its applicability by practical examples.}